Reference architecture: Up to 20 RPS or 1,000 users

 Cloud Native Hybrid Reference Architecture is an alternative approach where select stateless components are deployed in Kubernetes via our official Helm Charts, and stateful components are deployed in compute VMs with the Linux package.

-The 2k GitLab Cloud Native Hybrid (non HA) and 3k GitLab Cloud Native Hybrid (HA) reference architectures are the smallest we recommend in Kubernetes.
-For environments that serve fewer users, you can lower the node specs.
+The 2k or 40 RPS GitLab Cloud Native Hybrid (non HA) and 3k or 60 RPS GitLab Cloud Native Hybrid (HA) reference architectures are the smallest we recommend in Kubernetes.
+For environments that serve fewer users or a lower RPS, you can lower the node specs.
 Depending on your user count, you can lower all suggested node specs as desired.
 However, it’s recommended that you don’t go lower than the general requirements.